Updated: March 30, 2021

 But when I asked, “If you will be successful in any career, what profession would you choose?”

 He answered without hesitation, “I’d like to be a world-famous chef!”

 When defining your ultimate goals, there is a need to be selfish – to be completely honest on what will give you pride and make you feel complete, regardless of what your family and friends expect from you.

 This is the first step towards getting off the treadmill.

-Once properly defined, it will now be easier to reverse your timeline and set medium and short-term goals for yourself, to reassess your current actions and calibrate your mindset towards achieving those ultimate goals.
+Once properly defined, it will now be easier to reverse your timeline and set medium and short-term goals for yourself, reassess your current actions, and calibrate your mindset towards achieving those ultimate goals.

 Armed with a better perspective, my friend for example, can now motivate himself to work hard at his current job, because it allows him to earn and save good money that he can use to enroll in a culinary school someday.

-By honestly deciding on my ultimate personal, spiritual, social, professional, mental and even emotional goals – I can come back to my day-to-day life with more meaning and purpose because the vision and path is clearer.
+By honestly deciding on my ultimate personal, spiritual, social, professional, mental, and even emotional goals – I can come back to my day-to-day life with more meaning and purpose because the vision and path are clearer.

-It allows me to eliminate the things that doesn’t help me forward, and each spare time I gain can now be used towards moving closer to any of my ultimate goals.
+It allows me to eliminate the things that don’t help me forward, and each spare time I gain can now be used towards moving closer to any of my ultimate goals.

 This was exactly what I did, and with renewed passion, I now understand (again) why I do what I do.
 So, no… I won’t be packing my bags anytime soon.